 1 in 6 men are victims of sexual violence.

 - You do not deserve to be treated this way

 - You can get help

-Sexual abuse is any sort of non-consensual sexual contact.
+Sexual violence is any sort of non-consensual sexual contact.
 Sexual abuse can happen to men or women of any age.
-Sexual abuse includes rape and attempted rape, child molestation, and sexual harassment or threats.
+Sexual violence includes rape and attempted rape, child molestation, and sexual harassment or threats.
 Perpetrators are usually someone known to the survivors and can be a friend, intimate partner, coworker, neighbour, or family member of the survivor.